dupontcyborg/compress-utils/bindings/python/README.md

-# Compression Utils - Python API
+# Compress Utils - Python API

-`compression-utils` aims to simplify data compression by offering a unified interface for various algorithms and languages, while maintaining best-in-class performance.
+`compress-utils` aims to simplify data compression by offering a unified interface for various algorithms and languages, while maintaining best-in-class performance.

-These docs cover the Python bindings of the `compression-utils` library.
+These docs cover the Python bindings of the `compress-utils` library.

 The API is simple and universal across all [available algorithms](#available-algorithms).
 In Python, there are two flavors: